 The overall performance rating shall be 50% based on core competencies (functional competencies, news judgment, reporting, writing/editing/storytelling and journalism ethics).

 The other portion of the review focuses on individual goals.
 The discussion setting goals between the supervisor and the employee occurs 15 days before each quarter and should be finalized by the first day of the quarter.
-In this category, 30% of the performance rating shall be based on journalism-specific goals established between a reporter and a supervisor, such as beat coverage, writing, source development, and other areas as applicable to the employee's responsibilities.
+In this category, 30% of the performance rating shall be based on journalism specific goals established between a reporter and a supervisor, such as beat coverage, writing, source development, and other areas as applicable to the employee's responsibilities.

-The remaining 20% of the overall performance rating shall be based on an "audience growth" category that considers performance metrics or other engagement tools to grow audiences and promote the value of the Idaho Statesman.
+The remaining 20% of the overall performance rating shall be based on an "audience growth" category that considers performance metrics or other engagement tools to grow audiences and promote the value of the The News Tribune, The Olympian, The Bellingham Herald and the TriCity Herald respectively.
 This category could consider, among other things, the employee's efforts to build relationships with the community, the employee's willingness to adjust coverage to grow subscriptions, and the employee's ongoing collaborative effort with supervisors to build new readership through newsletters, social media posts, subscription deals, etc. Employees should participate with their editors in decisions about story selection, angles and other elements of coverage.
-Metric goals, such as page views, led-to conversions and other measures of reader engagement should be part of those conversations, and so should potential impact, community value and the Statesman's high standards for journalism.
-Employees and editors, by mutual agreement, may choose a goal such as page-views, led-to-conversions, digital subscriptions or others that measure audience growth.
+Metric goals, such as page views, led-to conversions and other measures of reader engagement should be part of those conversations, and so should potential impact, community value and the The News Tribune, The Olympian, The Bellingham Herald and the Tri-City Herald's high standards for journalism.

+Employees and editors, by mutual agreement, may choose a goal such as page-views, led-toconversions, digital subscriptions or others that measure audience growth.
 It is understood that any agreement to include such metrics shall be optional to the employee.
 If an employee does not achieve their page-view goal, despite reasonable efforts, they will not lose points in the review, unless the reporter chose to include a page-view goal in their review.